Magistrates and judges preside over the courts in NSW and are responsible for making a wide range of decisions about various fields of law.

 Personal skills and attributes include good character, integrity, impartiality, common sense and sound judgement, as well as social awareness.

 There are also age limits to becoming a judge or magistrate.
-Judges are required to retire when they reach 72 years of age, although they can continue part-time after this age as acting judicial officers, covering busy times when needed.
+NSW magistrates and judges are required to retire when they reach 72 years of age, although they can continue part-time after this age as acting judicial officers, covering busy times when needed.

 Judges and magistrates held to a high standard of conduct